 Physical stamina.
 Medical laboratory technologists and technicians may work on their feet for long periods while collecting samples.
 They may need to lift or turn disabled patients to collect samples for testing.

 Most clinical laboratory technologists and technicians work full time.
-Technologists and technicians who work in facilities that are always open, such as hospitals and some independent laboratories, may work evening, weekend, or overnight hours.
+Because technologists and technicians may work in facilities that are always open, such as hospitals, they may have shifts that include nights, weekends, or holidays.

-Employment of clinical laboratory technologists and technicians is projected to grow 11 percent from 2018 to 2028, much faster than the average for all occupations.
+Employment of clinical laboratory technologists and technicians is projected to grow 7 percent from 2021 to 2031, about as fast as the average for all occupations.

-An increase in the aging population is expected to lead to a greater need to diagnose medical conditions, such as cancer or type 2 diabetes, through laboratory procedures.
+An increase in the population of older adults is expected to lead to a greater need for diagnosing medical conditions, such as cancer or type 2 diabetes, through laboratory procedures.
 Prenatal testing for various types of genetic conditions also is increasingly common.
 Clinical laboratory technologists and technicians will be in demand to use and maintain the equipment needed for diagnosis and treatment.

 For more information about clinical laboratory technologists and technicians, visit